adl32x/sailfoot/README.md

 ## Documentation

-Status: Still a very early work in progress!

 ### Forewords

 Too many enterprise apps have no e2e tests at all.
 One can't blame the users.
 Many testing frameworks are cumbersome to install and use, and are just 1-to-1 mappings to the WebDriver API, providing nothing more than pretty printing.